Comparison-of-Quantum-Lidars/.github/profile/README.md

 This organization is currently under construction.
-The repository currently under development is temporarily inaccessible.
-The main repository will be made available soon.
+The main repository currently under development is temporarily inaccessible.
+It will be made available soon.

 For any questions or comments, please contact Anthony Drouin at andro125@ulaval.ca